 Some of you will have taken the opportunity to sample some of Scotland’s whisky.
 Well the Irish also partake in the production of this clandestine chemical warfare weapon.
 The most famous of their distilleries is the ‘Bushmills’, which just happens to be on the road between Portrush and Ballycastle.
 Fear not.
 We don’t schedule this before a trip to Carrick-u-Rede, albeit the faint of heart might prefer some ‘Dutch courage’

-The final ‘attraction’ in this string of pearls is Dunluce Castle.
+The final trio in the ‘attractions’ of the coast that completes this string of pearls is Dunluce Castle.
 Few citadels can enjoy a more spectacular, or precarious, location in the world, than this 13th century ruin, albeit the current castle dates to the 17th century.